piotrbajdek/musclecalc/README.md

 **2. Push-ups** (untested on females and dependent on the body form)

-– Modified Mayhew et al. (1992) formula assuming that 30% of the body weight is supported on the ground by legs when push-ups are performed with a typical position of hands at the height of the upper chest.
+– Modified Mayhew et al. (1992) formula assuming that 32.5% of the body weight is supported on the ground by legs when push-ups are performed with a typical position of hands at the height of the chest.

 **3. Squats**